-When his wife and children were killed during a fly-by strafing from a plane of unknown national origin Webb left diplomatic work and volunteered for the top secret Medusa Project.
+When his wife and children were killed during a fly-by strafing from a plane of unknown national origin Webb left diplomatic work and volunteered for the top secret Operation: Medusa.
 (Ludlum’s fictional version of the real-life Phoenix Project.)

 Under the codename Delta (later refined to Delta One), David Webb thrived in that Black Ops program.
 Delta proved ruthless and bloodthirsty, with his command of local languages and culture making him an irreplaceable asset against the Viet Cong, the North Vietnamese regulars and international mercenaries in the region.

-The Medusa Project’s operatives served as assassins, guerillas and saboteurs, often locating POW camps and facilitating escapes for UN participants in the war.
+Operation: Medusa’s operatives served as assassins, torturers, guerillas and saboteurs, often locating POW camps and facilitating escapes.
 On one particular mission Jason Bourne, a treacherous Medusan from Australia, betrayed Delta and his team.
 In response Webb killed Bourne on the spot.

 After the Vietnam War David Webb pursued a teaching career back in the U.S. By now a figurative “adrenaline junkie” and still feeling empty without his wife and children, the former Delta became listless and self-destructive.

-David Abbott, the Monk of American Intelligence operations and creator of the Medusa Project, sought out Webb for a dangerous, probably suicidal deep cover assignment.
+David Abbott, the Monk of American Intelligence operations and creator of Operation: Medusa, sought out Webb for a dangerous, probably suicidal deep cover assignment.
 The objective: flush out and capture Carlos, the (real-life) international assassin and terrorist facilitator.

 VILLAIN: Ilich Ramirez Sanchez aka Carlos the Jackal.
 In my view using a real-life figure such as this was a misstep on Robert Ludlum’s part.
 Using the real Carlos limited the story too much, since readers would know going in that Carlos would be neither killed nor captured.

 Ludlum usually just does a nice pastiche of real-life figures, making it clear who they’re based on but keeping enough flexibility so that he is not bound by real-world events regarding the character’s ultimate fate.
-Robert could have used a name like “Charlot” (as in Charlemagne’s traitorous son) to let people know the character’s roots while preserving the crucial “Cain is for Charlie, and Delta is for Cain” refrain.
+Robert could have used a name like “Charlot” (as in Charlemagne’s traitorous son) to let people know the character’s roots while preserving the crucial “Cain is for Charlie, and Delta is for Cain” sign and counter-sign.